Meziano/ms-tutorial-004/README.md

 spring.profiles.active=dev
 spring.cloud.config.url=http://localhost:8888
 ```
-The properties to configure the Config Client must necessarily be read in _before_ the rest of the application’s configuration is read from the Config Server, during the _bootstrap_ phase.
 Specify the client’s `spring.application.name` as `a-bootiful-client` and the location of the Config Server `spring.cloud.config.uri` in `configuration-client/src/main/resources/bootstrap.properties`, where it will be loaded earlier than any other configuration.
 When we start for example **employee-service** Spring notices the presence of a **bootstrap** file, so it starts a parent **application context** with the content of the **bootstrap** file and asks the **config-service** after the configuration data for the application to start.
 It must provide an *application name* and the *active profile*.
 In this example,  it says: "Hello Config Server at http://localhost:8888, I need the configuration data to start the application  '*employee-service*' for the **active profile** '*dev*'."

 The **config-service** checks in the repository it manages if there is a configuration file with the name '*employee-service-**dev**.properties*' and it finds one, so it hands the file's content over.
 The **application context** requester starts now the **employee-service** with an *application context* based on the configuration data from the **config-service*.*